Niche was commissioned by MidCoast Council to prepare an ecological assessment for the proposed subdivision known as Blueys Estate.

 Ecological constraints identified within the area included two threatened ecological communities (Subtropical Coastal Floodplain Forest, and Swamp Sclerophyll Forest), hollow bearing trees and Koala habitat as well as the identification of threatened species such as Stephens Banded Snake and nine threatened bird species.

 Niche was able to provide a comprehensive fauna list for the site which included 149 bird species, 19 bat species, 15 other mammals, but a limited diversity of frogs, reptiles and fish.
 Extensive targeted searches for threatened plants confirmed the presence or absence of those species.

 Niche provided MidCoast Council with a preliminary BioBanking Assessment, determining the quality of the different threatened ecological communities present and presenting Council with options to offset different extents of land clearing.
 Niche also identified which areas would be best avoided in order to maximise the biodiversity protection.

-To find out more about how Niche’s multidisciplinary team can support your project, follow the links below or contact us.
+To find out more about how our team can support your land development project, contact us.